wandevs/wandevs.org/index.md

 1. Sign up for our Gitter Community <a href="https://gitter.im/wandevs/community" target="_blank" rel="noopener noreferrer" role="link" tabindex="0">here</a> or click the Open Chat button in the bottom-right of your screen, and introduce yourself to the team.

 ### Start Building - Active bounties
 There are many opportunities to contribute to the WanDevs community.
 The projects below are examples of some of the highest priority needs.
-Bounties will vary on a case-by-case basis, so please <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">reach out</a> to us to discuss in advance of starting a project.
+Bounties will vary on a case-by-case basis, so please <a href="mailto: techsupport@wanchain.org" target="_blank" rel="noopener">reach out</a> to us to discuss in advance of starting a project.

 ##### Cross-Chain dApps

 With iWan and WanX providing connectivity to Wanchain’s blockchain, developers can easily build dApps using these API and SDKs.
 Developers are free to build applications for decentralized finance and other areas of interest or expertise.
-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.
+Submit proposal <a href="mailto: techsupport@wanchain.org" target="_blank" rel="noopener">to here</a>.

 ##### Open-Ended Projects Proposals

 If you have a cool idea and want to be funded, you can submit a proposal to Wanchain.
 Wanchain’s team will evaluate the proposal and provide possible feedback and support.
 The topics that we are particularly interested are in cross-blockchain use cases and decentralized financial applications.
-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.

 #####  Updating documentation